 In its simplest terms, a business does nothing other than connect a group of people that share a common interest or need with a product or service that will benefit them in some way.
 The better the match between the group of people and the product, the more successful a business tends to be.
 This is called product/market fit and finding it is one of the most important things to work towards when you launch any new business.

-Many times on this blog, as well as others, you’ll read about finding products to sell online (How To Find Trending Products To Sell Online, 11 Trending Products & Niches for 2016, A Treasure Chest of Product Ideas to Sell Online), then selling those products to the right audience.
+Many times on this blog, as well as others, you’ll read about finding products to sell online (How to Find Trending Products to Sell Online, Trending Products to Sell Online, A Treasure Chest of Product Ideas to Sell Online), then selling those products to the right audience.
 However, we can flip the equation by finding an audience first then learning what products that group needs and then selling products to that group.
 By starting with an audience and learning more about them (their needs, their wants, and their pain points) we stand a better chance at understanding what products this group requires, and of course, what they will spend money on.

 Start Building an Audience